microsoft/TypeScript-Website/README.md

 You can find the build logs in [GitHub Actions](https://github.com/microsoft/TypeScript-Website/actions)

+## Overview

+If you want to know _in-depth_ how this website works, there is an [hour long video covering the codebase, deployment and tooling on YouTube.](https://www.youtube.com/watch?v=HOvivt6B7hE).

 # Website Packages

 ## TypeScriptLang-Org

 The main website for TypeScript, a Gatsby website which is statically deployed.
+You can run it via:

 ```sh
 yarn start